Recoll is a desktop full-text search tool.

 - One click will open the document inside a native editor or display an even quicker text preview.

-- The software is free, open source, and licensed under the GPL.
+- The software is free on Linux, open source, and licensed under the GPL.

 - Detailed features and application requirements for supported document types.

 Recoll will index an MS-Word document stored as an attachment to an e-mail message inside a Thunderbird folder archived in a Zip file (and more...).
 It will also help you search for it with a friendly and powerful interface, and let you open a copy of a PDF at the right page with two clicks.
 There is little that will remain hidden on your disk.

 Recoll is based on the very capable Xapian search engine library, for which it provides a powerful text extraction layer and a complete, yet easy to use, Qt graphical interface.

 Recoll has extensive documentation.
 If you run into a problem, or want to propose improvements, you are welcome to use the mailing list or problem tracker.
 Even if you are already using Recoll, maybe there are still a few useful search tricks that you don't know about.
 A quick look at the search tips might prove useful !
 Also the Faqs and Howtos section, and some contributed result list formats.